 Stephen Barley has written over seventy articles on the impact of new technologies on work, the organization of technical work, and organizational culture.
 He edited a volume on technical work entitled Between Craft and Science: Technical Work in the United States published in 1997 by the Cornell University Press.
-In collaboration with Gideon Kunda of Tel Aviv University, Barley authored Gurus, Hired Guns and Warm Bodies: Itinerant Experts in the Knowledge Economy, an ethnography of contingent work among engineers and software developers published by the Princeton University Press in 2004.
+In collaboration with Gideon Kunda of Tel Aviv University, Dr. Barley authored Gurus, Hired Guns and Warm Bodies: Itinerant Experts in the Knowledge Economy, an ethnography of contingent work among engineers and software developers published by the Princeton University Press in 2004.

-James Blascovich is a Professor Emeritus in the Department of Psychology.
+James Blascovich is a Professor Emeritus in the Department of Psychological and Brain Sciences.
 His two major research interests are social motivation and social influence within technologically mediated environments.
 He uses immersive virtual environment technology to empirically investigate social influence processes within virtual environments including conformity, non-verbal communication, collaborative decision-making, and leadership.

 Noah Friedkin is a Professor Emeritus of Sociology.
 His research has concentrated on social networks, and the processes of information and influence flows that unfold in social networks.

-Judith Green is a Professor Emerita of Education at the University of California, Santa Barbara.
+Judith Green was Professor Emerita of Education at the University of California, Santa Barbara.
 Dr. Green's teaching and research focus on teaching-learning relationships, disciplinary knowledge as socially constructed, and ethnographic research and discourse studies of the patterns of everyday life in both physical and virtual classrooms.